Angels in the Bible: What Do We Actually Know About Them?

 Much of what we see or hear about angels in culture is based on speculation, non-biblical sources, or just plain fantasy.
 The Bible has a lot to say about them—so much so, in fact, that it can be hard to say which of the things we hear about angels are rooted in Scripture.
 That’s where systematic theology is helpful: scholars like Wayne Grudem carefully organize everything the Bible says about a topic, so you can see it all at once.

-This post is adapted from Wayne Grudem’s Systematic Theology online course.
+This post is adapted from Wayne Grudem’s video lectures on Systematic Theology, available through MasterLectures.